This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

-The Hybrid Partition Tables feature extends Oracle Partitioning by enabling partitions to reside in both Oracle Database segments and in external files and sources.
+The hybrid partitioned tables feature extends Oracle partitioning by enabling partitions to reside in both Oracle Database segments and in external files and sources.
 This feature significantly enhances the functionality of partitioning for Big Data SQL where large portions of a table can reside in external partitions.

-Hybrid Partition Tables enable you to easily integrate internal partitions and external partitions into a single partition table.
-With this feature, you can also easily move non-active partitions to external files, such as Oracle Data Pump files, for a cheaper storage solution.
+Hybrid partitioned tables enable you to integrate internal partitions and external partitions into a single partition table.
+With this feature, you can also move non-active partitions to external files, such as Oracle Data Pump files, for a cheaper storage solution.

 Ability to Create a Duplicate of an Oracle Database Using DBCA in Silent Mode

-You can now create a duplicate of an Oracle database by using the createDuplicateDB command of DBCA in silent mode.
+You can now create a duplicate of an Oracle Database by using the createDuplicateDB command of Database Configuration Assistant (DBCA) in silent mode.

 Ability to Create a PDB by Cloning a Remote PDB Using DBCA in Silent Mode

-You can now create a PDB by cloning a remote PDB using the createFromRemotePDB parameter of the createPluggableDatabase command of DBCA in silent mode.
+You can now create a pluggable database (PDB) by cloning a remote PDB using the createFromRemotePDB parameter of the createPluggableDatabase command of Database Configuration Assistant (DBCA) in silent mode.

 This feature enables automating the PDB life cycle operation of cloning a PDB using DBCA in silent mode.